gskaggs/blog/posts/2020_books.md

 <p style="clear: both;"></p>
 **Notes:**

 In one sense, Darwin’s “survival of the fittest” may be rephrased as “survival of the stable.”
-In the chaotic origins of life and DNA, this modification rings particularly true.
-In those conditions, the simple replicators which preceded modern genetic material did well if they possessed three qualities 1. *longevity:* they did not easily breakdown, 2. *fecundity:* they replicated quickly, and 3. *accuracy:* they replicated with minimal error.
+Applied to the chaotic origins of life and DNA, this modification rings particularly true.
+In these primeval conditions, the simple replicators which preceded modern genetic material did well if they possessed three qualities.
+First *longevity,* they did not easily breakdown.
+Second *fecundity,* they replicated quickly.
+And third *accuracy,* they replicated with minimal error.

 Dawkins defines a gene as: *any portion of chromosomal material that potentially lasts for enough generations to serve as a unit of natural selection.*